dnr12974/Weather-App/README.md

 ## ✨ Features

 - **Dynamic Weather Search:**
-  🔍 Enter any city name to view live weather details including temperature, humidity, latitude, longitude, and more.
+  🔍 Enter any city name to view live weather details including temperature, humidity, latitude, longitude, and more along with classy UI and animation.

 - **Animated User Interface:**
   🎨 The weather info screen adapts its style based on the current condition: